Ethinamate: Chemistry and synthesis

-The compound is synthesized by reacting acetylene with cyclohexanone to form 1-ethynylcyclohexanol.
-This intermediate is then converted into a carbamate through reaction with phosgene and ammonia.
-Small amounts of lithium or similar reagents may be used to facilitate the initial acetylene reaction.

-Ethinamate, whose molecular structure is known as 1-ethynylcyclohexanyneone carbamate is an odorless, white crystalline powder.
-It is typically formulated as 500 mg tablets for oral administration, with an adult dose of one tablet at bedtime; two tablets may be taken if necessary.
-Children are more prone to paradoxical effects and the drug is not indicated for individuals under 18.The compound is synthesized by reacting acetylene with cyclohexanone to form 1-ethynylcyclohexanol.
-This intermediate is then converted into a carbamate through reaction with phosgene and ammonia.
-Small amounts of lithium or similar reagents may be used to facilitate the initial acetylene reaction.
+Ethinamate's molecular structure is 1-ethynylcyclohexanol, which is synthesized by reacting acetylene with cyclohexanone, forming an intermediate which is converted into a carbamate through reaction with phosgene and ammonia.
+Small amounts of lithium or similar reagents may be used to facilitate the initial acetylene reaction, producing an odorless, white crystalline powder, individual formulations comprising 500 mg tablets for oral administration.
+Children are more prone to paradoxical effects and the drug is not indicated for individuals under 18.
 After ingestion, ethinamate is metabolized to the active compound 4-hydroxyethinamate, which is eliminated in urine with a half-life of approximately 2.5 hours.